freenandes/topo-da-mente/content/index.md

 I will mostly write notes about:
 - #design
 - #music
-- and more #index!
+- and more can be found at #index!

 I believe in shared information and e-societies.
-I think we're heading toward communal knowledge, and it's important to be free of ownership and capitalization of ideas and propagate innovation that benefits society.
+I think we're heading toward communal knowledge, and it's important to be free of ownership, and capitalization of ideas and propagate innovation that benefits society.

 This garden is called "Topo da mente", which translates from Portuguese to "Top of mind" in a literal way — we don't use it as an idiomatic expression.